 When digging out the root ball, no evacuation shall be done closer than 30” inches to the trunk at ground level and the excavation shall extend below the major root system to a minimum depth of 3.5 feet.
 The bottom of the root ball shall be cut off square and perpendicular to the trunk below the major root system.

 The Contractor shall not free-fall, roll or abuse the tree or put a strain on the crown (bud area) at any time.
 A protective device shall be used around the trunk of the tree while lifting and relocating so as not to injure the bud, or scar or skin the trunk in any way.

+NOTE TO SPEC WRITER: THE FOLLOWING TWO SECTIONS ARE ONLY FOR PROJECTS THAT INCLUDE SOIL CELLS

+212.02.77 STRUCTURAL SOIL CELL

+All structural soil cells will consist of an interconnected, skeletal matrix that provides void space for filling with soil media.

+Structural Soil Cell Modules shall be engineered plastic modules designed to connect together to create a matrix, for use beneath pavements.
+Structural Soil Cell Modules shall be StrataVault, Silva Cell or approved equal.
+Strata Cell available through CityGreen, 888-999-3990, info@citygreen.com.
+Silva Cell available through Deeproot, 415-781-9700, hello@deeproot.com.

+100% recycled Polypropylene (PP)

+No steel components-corrosion free

+Ultimate Load Strength 306 kpa (44.38 psi) minimum, verified by laboratory crush tests.

+Aggregate Sub-base shall be clean aggregate 5-10 mm (0.2 - 0.4 inch) screening.

+Heavy Grade Non-Woven Filter Fabric shall be Geocomposite 3030 or equal.
+Composite of a laid geogrid made of stretched, monolithic polypropylene (PP) flat bars with welded junctions and a mechanical bonded filter geotextile welded within the geogrid structure, used for reinforcement in many fields of civil engineering including road construction, landfill and hydraulic engineering.